 - Interested in applying for Home and Community Based Services?
 (Aging, Independence, Consolidated Waiver)

 - OPTIONS, which is administered by your county Area Agency on Aging.
 There are no income requirements to participate in the program.
 However, depending on an individual’s income, they may be required to contribute towards the cost of their services based on a sliding co-payment scale.

 - Veterans Community Care Network

 - PA VetConnect- The objectives of PA VetConnect are simple: determine the needs of veterans and their beneficiaries, find resources that meet those needs, and connect veterans with those resources.

 - We also accept private pay and will work with your long-term care insurance plan.

 Click here to see what you or your loved one may qualify for.
 You can check off everything you need assistance with, and it will tell you at the end what you most likely qualify for and who to call or where to apply.

 CAREGIVER SUPPORT GROUP

-Facilitated by Donna Scrafano who holds a Masters degree in Human Services and has worked with community based organizations throughout her career.
-Currently, Donna writes articles for an online magazine, Silver Sage Magazine.
-Her articles include information about the challenges of caregiving as well as other life experiences.
-She semi-retired in 2015 and then completely in 2018 to continue to provide care for her elderly father.
+The Caregiver Support Group will continue to be moderated by Donna Scrafano who hold’s a Master’s Degree in Human Services and has been helping humans cope with various barriers for over 25 years in many different capacities from victim services to caregiver support.
+She currently writes articles for an online magazine, Silversageonline.com.
+Her articles include information about the challenges of caregiving, as well as other life experiences.
+In 2015, she semi-retired and then totally in 2018 to care for her father.